gbaeke/maf/gamma/SETUP_GUIDE.md

 - Tavily Python client
 - And more...

-**Installation time**: 3-5 minutes depending on your internet connection

 ## Step 5: Set Up Environment Variables

-Create a `.env` file in the project root with your API keys and endpoints:
+Create a `.env` file in the project root (or gamma folder) with your API keys and endpoints:

 ```bash
 # Azure OpenAI Configuration